friendlymatthew/norm/README.md

 A PNG editor from scratch (well, as close to scratch as possible).

 As a decoder, this project uses the [PNG test suite](http://www.schaik.com/pngsuite/) to validate its ability to handle various PNG features and edge cases.
-Currently, png can decode and render images with an 8-bit color depth.
+Currently, iris can decode and render images with an 8-bit color depth.

 The renderer supports various image processing features on the GPU.